omgwtfgames/unity-cardboard-photosphere/README.md

 ## Getting started

-Download and import the (Unity package of this project)[https://github.com/omgwtfgames/unity-cardboard-photosphere/raw/master/unity-cardboard-photosphere.unitypackage], or clone this git repo.
+Download and import the [Unity package of this project](https://github.com/omgwtfgames/unity-cardboard-photosphere/raw/master/unity-cardboard-photosphere.unitypackage), or clone this git repo.

-The (Cardboard plugin for Unity)[https://github.com/googlesamples/cardboard-unity] (v0.5.2) is included - if you want to update to different version, delete the `Cardboard` and `Plugins` folders and import the new version.
+The [Cardboard plugin for Unity](https://github.com/googlesamples/cardboard-unity) (v0.5.2) is included - if you want to update to different version, delete the `Cardboard` and `Plugins` folders and import the new version.

 The default Unity Sphere primitive is UV mapped with an equirectangular projection, so most common photospheres should work.
 When adding your own photosphere textures, make sure you set the import size of the image as high as possible (8192).